5 Genius Hacks to Organize All Your Pet Supplies

 Save yourself time by creating designated spaces for the pet supplies you use on a daily basis.
 For daily walks, hang hooks like these by your front door.

-Create a portable grooming caddy with shampoo, brush, clippers, and towels for when you give your cat or dog a bath.
+Create a portable grooming caddy with shampoo, brush, nail clippers, and towels for when you give your cat or dog a bath.
 You can store it in the room where your pet gets bathed or have it easily accessible for outdoor grooming sessions.

-Keeping essential pet supplies handy is especially important for my husband and me when it comes to cleaning Olivia’s litter box.
+Keeping essential pet items handy is especially important for my husband and me when it comes to cleaning Olivia’s litter box.
 To make our least favorite pet chore super convenient, I keep extra supplies in a litter box caddy within easy reach.
 The caddy holds a scoop and liners, and it also has a small bucket-type reservoir in which you can put a plastic grocery bag to collect those delightful “scoopings” before discarding them.

 Pin Me!